alliedvision/gst-vmbsrc/README.md

 The image will run the required `cmake` commands to compile the `vmbsrc` element.

 ## Installation
-GStreamer plugins become available for use in pipelines, when GStreamer is able to load the shared library containing the desired element.
+GStreamer plugins become available for use in pipelines when GStreamer is able to load the shared library containing the desired element.
 GStreamer typically searches the directories defined in `GST_PLUGIN_SYSTEM_PATH`.
 By setting this variable to a directory and placing the shared library file in it, GStreamer will pick up the `vmbsrc` element for use.